ApexRMS/prioritizr/docs/climate_refugia_prioritization_tutorial.md

   <div class=indentation>
     i. <i>Number summary</i> – calculates the number of lakes selected in the solution to the conservation planning problem.
     <br><br>
-    ii. <i>Feature representation summary</i> – calculates how well features (<i>i.e.</i>, species presence, and lake properties) are represented by the solution to the conservation planning problem.
+    ii. <i>Feature representation summary</i> – calculates how well features are represented by the solution to the conservation planning problem.
   </div>

 <img align="center" style="padding: 13px" width="500" src="assets/images/screenshot68.png">